ArmyAntSEC/NeuralNet/readme.md

 # NeuralNET demo

-This is a small dem of a pair of endpoints that train and predict respectively with a simple neural network.
+This is a small demo of a pair of endpoints that train and predict respectively with a simple neural network.

 The code is written mosly as a style demo of C# and illustrates the following best practices: